Ministries & Support

 At this time we do not have a Stephen Ministers program.
 Stephen Ministers care for members facing difficult times.
 More than 10,000 congregations from more than 100 Christian denominations have a Stephen Ministry, however.
 Stephen Ministers provide confidential pastoral care to all those experiencing divorce, grief, hospitalization, discouragement, and other life difficulties.
 If you are in need of guidance or care, please contact the church office at 440-466-2473.
 If you, as a member of St. John’s Lutheran Church would like to re-start our Stephen Ministries program, please call the office to volunter

-On the second and fourth Wednesdays of each month, a number of parishioners along with Pastor get together at a two of our local Assisted Living facilities to hold a non-communion service for the residents there.
+On the first Wednesday of each month, a number of parishioners along with Pastor get together at the Rae-Ann facility to hold a non-communion service for the residents there.
 Pastor leads the service while the St. John’s parishioners help the residents follow along and sing.
 The services last about a half an hour.
-Afterwards, a little gift is handed out to each resident compliments of the church’s craft circle.
 Everyone is invited to join us for these worship events.
 Call the church office at 440-466-2473 for times and event locations.

 Geneva Area Food Pantry/Produce Giveaway